vsimonovski/blog.js/content/blog/ydkjs/index.md

 console.log(a) // 42
 ```

 So `function a()` is hoisted on top of function `function bar()`, then we give it a value of 23 so it becomes a number, and finally we return it.
-Because of this behaviour the global `a` variable stays unchanged.
+Because of this behavior the global `a` variable stays unchanged.

-When you declare a variable it's availible anywhere in that scope.
+When you declare a variable it's available anywhere in that scope.
 JavaScript used to have only function scope, meaning creating function creates new scope.
 ES6 changed that introducing the `let` keyword, using `let` one can declare block scope.

 ```js
 function bScope() {